 All workers also have a right to one 20-minute uninterrupted rest break during each 6-hour shift.

 What are the limits of working time for 16 and 17-year-olds?

 16 and 17-year-olds are not allowed to work at any time between midnight and 4 am in most jobs.
 In addition to this, usually, they cannot work between the hours of 10 pm and 6 am or 11 pm and 7 am unless exceptions apply and they work in:

 - Sporting jobs

 - A hospital

-If you’d like our assistance with night shift accident claims, we’d be glad to assess your case to see if you could claim.
+If you’d like our assistance with claiming for a night shift accident, we’d be glad to assess your case to see if you could claim.